hydroframe/SandTank/DEVELOPMENT.md

   Use `Ctrl+C` to stop the container.

-1. When you have completed your template follow the (GitHub) procedures below to submit a pull reqeuest for your new template and add  the name of your NewTemplate with a description on the main ReadMe Page.
+1. When you have completed your template follow the GitHub procedures in the [ Sustainability Plan](#sustainability) to submit a pull request for your new template and add  the name of your NewTemplate with a description on the main ReadMe Page.

+____
+<a name="modification"></a>
+## 7. Modification Tips